scholarslab/scholarslab.github.io/collections/_events/praxis-fellows-final-presentation-2022-05-04.md

 Please save the date for a final presentation by fellows in The Scholars' Lab's Praxis Program.

-More information soon to come! '<a href="https://cal.lib.virginia.edu/calendar/events/Praxis2022">Please register to attend</a>.'
+More information soon to come! <a href="https://cal.lib.virginia.edu/calendar/events/Praxis2022">Please register to attend</a>.

 **2021-2022 Praxis Program Fellows**